AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy_intro.md

 To compute the quantities introduced above, we will use `FHI-vibes`, which uses the package _phonopy_ [[Togo2015](references.md#Togo2015)] as a backend to compute vibrational properties via the finite-displacements method as outlined above.
 Please note that
 _phonopy_ makes extensive use of symmetry analysis [[Parlinski1997](references.md#Parlinski1997)], which allows to reduce numerical noise and to speed up the calculations considerably.
-Out system of choice will be fcc-diamond Silicon.
+Our system of choice will be fcc-diamond Silicon (you can run the tutorial as well with [LJ-Argon](0_intro.md#test-systems-for-the-tutorials)).

 !!! warning
     In the following exercises, the computational settings, in particular the reciprocal space grid (tag `k_grid`), the basisset and supercell sizes, have been chosen to allow a rapid computation of the exercises.
 In a _real_ production calculation, the reciprocal space grid, the basis set, and the supercells would all have to be converged with much more care,  although the qualitative trends hold already with the present settings.